-- 1. Stop the Squid Web Proxy Cache before installing the Squid plug-in. - 2.
-Start the Websense installation program, and follow the prompts. - 3.
-When you reach the Product Selection screen of the Websense installation, select Custom. - 4.
-From the components list, select Filtering Plug-in and any other Websense components to be installed on the Squid Web Proxy Cache machine. - 5.
-Select Integrated as the integration option, and then select Squid Web Proxy Cache as the integration type. - 6.
-Select whether to install the plug-in with other components or to install the plug-in alone. - 7.
+- 1. Start the Websense installation program, and follow the prompts. - 2.
+When you reach the Product Selection screen of the Websense installation, select Custom. - 3.
+From the components list, select Filtering Plug-in and any other Websense components to be installed on the Squid Web Proxy Cache machine. - 4.
+Select Integrated as the integration option, and then select Squid Web Proxy Cache as the integration type. - 5.
+Select whether to install the plug-in with other components or to install the plug-in alone. - 6.
 If you are installing other Websense components on the Squid Web Proxy Cache machine: - a.
 Provide the path to the Squid configuration file (squid.conf).
 A default path is provided.
 The installer verifies this path and cannot continue unless the path is correct. - b.
 Provide the file path to the Squid executable (squid).
-The installer shuts down Squid automatically before the installation continues. - 8.
+The installer shuts down Squid automatically before the installation continues. - 7.
 After the installation is complete, restart the Squid Web Proxy Cache.